gesellkammer/pedlbrd/README.md

 1. Create a virtualenv in python
 2. Install all your dependencies
+3. Check that PySide installed correctly

+    $ python
+    >>> from PySide import QtCore

+If this is failing and you installed PySide from pip, the post-install script needs to be run.

 3. Test first: go to the root folder and launch pedlbrd.py
 4. Create the app by launching